alisw/AliPhysics/MUON/READMEtrigger.txt

   Efficiency Hpt cut = 0.6943 +/- 0.0376
 </pre>

- Similarly, for 1000 Upsilon events, the output should be
+ Similarly, for 1000 Upsilon events (replace kJpsi by kUpsilon), the output should be

 <pre>
   Efficiency Lpt cut = 0.9872 +/- 0.0458